HARVEY DISASTER MADE BY WALL STREET

-LaRouche insists that his “Four Economic Laws to Save the Nation” must be implemented right now if this country is to recover from Hurricane Harvey and prevent similar disasters stemming from our rotting physical economy now ticking like a time bomb:
+LaRouche insists that his “” must be implemented right now if this country is to recover from Hurricane Harvey and prevent similar disasters stemming from our rotting physical economy now ticking like a time bomb:

 - Re-institute Glass-Steagall: break up Wall Street and its power;

 - Create national credit institutions based on FDR's Reconstruction Finance Corporation and Alexander Hamilton's national banks;